 The Holding Foreign Companies Accountable Act, or the HFCAA, was enacted on December 18, 2020.
 The HFCAA states that if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for three consecutive years beginning in 2021, the SEC should prohibit our shares or ADSs from being traded on a national securities exchange.
-Our previous auditor is located in China, a jurisdiction where the PCAOB has been unable to conduct inspections without the approval of the Chinese authorities.
-Our current auditor is a Singapore-based accounting firm that is registered with the PCAOB and can be inspected by the PCAOB.
-If it is later determined that the PCAOB is unable to inspect or investigate our auditor completely, our ability to remain listed on a United States or other foreign exchange will be affected.
-On December 2, 2021, the U.S. Securities and Exchange Commission, or the SEC, adopted final amendments implementing the disclosure and submission requirements of the HFCAA, pursuant to which the SEC will identify an issuer as a "Commission Identified Issuer" if the issuer has filed an annual report containing an audit report issued by a registered public accounting firm that the PCAOB has determined it is unable to inspect or investigate completely, and will then impose a trading prohibition on an issuer after it is identified as a Commission-Identified Issuer for three consecutive years.
-On December 16, 2021, PCAOB issued the HFCAA Determination Report, according to which our previous auditor is subject to the determinations that the PCAOB is unable to inspect or investigate completely.
-In May 2022, in connection with its implementation of the HFCAA, the SEC conclusively named the company as a "Commission-Identified Issuer" following the filing of the company's 2021 Form 20-F with the SEC on April 27, 2022.
-Under the current law, delisting and prohibition from over-the-counter trading in the United States could take place in 2024.
-The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
-In addition, on June 22, 2021, the U.S. Senate passed a bill which would reduce the number of consecutive noninspection years required for triggering the prohibitions under the HFCAA from three years to two.
-On February 4, 2022, the U.S. House of Representatives passed a bill which contained, among other things, an identical provision.
-If the proposed provision is enacted, our ADS could be delisted from the exchange and prohibited from over-the-counter trading in the United States in 2023.
-For more details, see "Risk Factor-Risks Related to Doing Business in China-Although our current auditor can be inspected by the PCAOB, if it is later determined that the PCAOB is unable to inspect or investigate our auditor completely, investors would be deprived of the benefits of such inspection" and "Risk Factor-Risks Related to Doing Business in China-Our ADSs will be prohibited from trading in the United States under the Holding Foreign Companies Accountable Act, or the HFCAA, in 2024 if the PCAOB is unable to inspect or fully investigate auditors located in China, or in 2023 if proposed changes to the law are enacted.
+Since our auditor is located in China, a jurisdiction where the PCAOB has been unable to conduct inspections without the approval of the Chinese authorities, our auditor is not currently inspected by the PCAOB, which may impact our ability to remain listed on a United States or other foreign exchange.
+The related risks and uncertainties could cause the value of our ADSs to significantly decline.
+For more details, see "Risk Factor-Risks Related to Doing Business in China-The PCAOB is currently unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections over our auditor deprives our investors with the benefits of such inspections." and "Risk Factor-Risks Related to Doing Business in China-Our ADSs will be prohibited from trading in the United States under the Holding Foreign Companies Accountable Act, or the HFCAA, in 2024 if the PCAOB is unable to inspect or fully investigate auditors located in China, or in 2023 if proposed changes to the law are enacted.
 The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment" in this prospectus.